 A few days ago, while cycling home after escorting my son to school, I noticed a profusion of daisies and plantains popping up through a mown verge.
 Perhaps some of these plants had grown rapidly thanks to our recent mix of spring rain and warm sunshine, but longer grass clumped around some flowers gave evidence of a human decision to spare them the blade.
 I was so delighted I had to come back with the camera.
 I'm sure there will be plenty of bees and other insects equally happy to see a bit more biodiversity on the streetscape.

 On the same day, my friend Helen was walking through her neighbourhood and noticed a new sign in an empty storefront: "Zero-waste grocer, coming soon."
+This got me thinking about all the plastic in my life.

+It also got me thinking about signs.
 When I was four, my kindy taught us to sing a fill-in-the-blank song that went like this:

 Spring is coming, spring is coming, how do you think I know?
 I saw a _____, I know it must be so.